How much will be paid

-It is important for the health of the birds benefiting from the supplementary feeding that clean and healthy feeding areas are maintained.
-Rotating feeding sites around the farm is very important, but each site should be near existing sown resources.
+It’s important for the health of the birds benefiting from the supplementary feeding that you maintain clean and healthy feeding areas.
+It’s very important to rotate feeding sites around the farm, but each site should be near existing sown resources.

 Manage how and when to supplementary feed

-Supplementary feeding should start before the sown winter bird food runs out.
+You should start supplementary feeding before the sown winter bird food runs out.
 This keeps farmland birds using the areas and prevents a dip in their winter condition.

-Prepare to be flexible, so that if the winter period is extended through bad weather, the amount of feeding planned can be adjusted and extended for any additional days or weeks that are needed.
-This ensures that birds are not left with a ‘hungry gap’ before the natural seed resources on the farm become available.
+Prepare to be flexible, so that if the winter period is extended through bad weather, you can adjust the amount of feeding planned and extend for any additional days or weeks that are needed.
+This makes sure that birds are not left with a ‘hungry gap’ before the natural seed resources on the farm become available.

 The following example mix will supply a range of seeds readily taken by most farmland birds.

 - 70% wheat

 - 10% white millet